OpenNebula/docs/source/advanced_components/data_center_federation/federationmng.rst

 OpenNebula Federation Usage
 ================================

 A user will have access to all the Zones where at least one of her groups has VDC resources in.
-This access be can done through Sunstone or through the CLI
+This access be can done through Sunstone or the CLI.

 Using a Zone Through Sunstone
 ================================================================================

-In the upper right position of Sunstone page, users will see a house icon next to the name of the Zone you are curently using.
+In the upper right corner of the Sunstone page, users will see a globe icon next to the name of the Zone you are currently using.
 If the user clicks on that, she will get a dropdown with all the Zones she has access to.
 Clicking on any of the Zones in the dropdown will get the user to that Zone.

-What's happening behind the scenes is that the Sunstone server you are connecting to is redirecting its requests to the OpenNebula oned process present in the other Zone.
-In the example above, if the uer clicks on ZoneB, Sunstone will contact the OpenNebula listening at `http://zoneb.opennebula.front-end.server:2633/RPC2`.
+What's happening behind the scenes is that the Sunstone server you are using is redirecting its requests to the OpenNebula oned process present in the other Zone.
+In the example above, if the user clicks on ZoneB, Sunstone contacts the OpenNebula listening at ``http://zoneb.opennebula.front-end.server:2633/RPC2``.

 |zoneswitchsunstone|